Entropic Risk-Aware Monte Carlo Tree Search: Introduction

 In this work, we provide a novel and principled \textit{MCTS-based algorithm to solve risk-aware MDPs with ERM objectives}.
 We provide a \textit{non-asymptotic} analysis of our proposed algorithm, showing that the algorithm: (i) is \textit{correct} in the sense that the empirical ERM obtained at the root node converges to the optimal ERM; and (ii) enjoys \textit{polynomial regret concentration}.
-As opposed to the general algorithm proposed by \cite{hayes_2023}, our algorithm successfully exploits the dynamic programming formulations for risk-aware MDPs with ERM objectives put forth by \citet{hau_2023} in the context of a UCB-based tree search algorithm.
-Our algorithm is similar to risk-neutral MCTS in the sense that we replace the mean estimators for each of the actions at the decision nodes with ERM estimators, and use UCB-like bonuses to ensure sufficient exploration and convergence to optimal behavior.
-To establish our theoretical analysis, we borrow ideas from the results and proofs put forth by \citet{shah_2020} and \citet{comer_2025} in the context of risk-neutral MCTS.
+In contrast to \cite{hayes_2023}, our algorithm leverages the dynamic programming formulations of entropic risk-aware MDPs to design a UCB-based tree search algorithm with provable performance guarantees.
+Our algorithm mirrors risk-neutral MCTS by replacing the mean value estimators at decision nodes with entropic risk measure estimators, and by using UCB-style exploration bonuses to ensure sufficient exploration and convergence to optimal behavior.
+To establish our theoretical analysis, we borrow ideas from the results put forth by \citet{shah_2020} and \citet{comer_2025} in the context of risk-neutral MCTS.
 However, as discussed throughout our article, there are fundamental differences between our analysis and that of the aforementioned works, mainly because the mean and ERM estimators are inherently different.
 Hence, the analysis of our risk-aware MCTS algorithm does not follow trivially from the aforementioned articles, requiring novel proofs and additional results.

 To establish our risk-aware MCTS algorithm and its respective theoretical analysis, we start by focusing our attention to solving non-stationary risk-aware bandits in Sec.~\ref{sec:bandits}.
 In Sec.~\ref{sec:bandits:non-stat-risk-aware-bandit}, we provide a UCB-based algorithm with polynomial bonuses to solve non-stationary risk-aware bandits.
 We show that the empirical ERM obtained by our proposed algorithm converges to the optimal ERM and provide polynomial concentration bounds on the deviation between the empirical ERM and the optimal ERM.
 Then, in Sec.~\ref{sec:bandits:non-stat-non-det-risk-aware-bandit}, we extend such results to the case of a non-deterministic non-stationary risk-aware bandit where action-selection triggers an immediate cost plus a second non-stationary cost associated with a random next state.
 In Sec.~\ref{sec:risk-aware-mcts}, we exploit the risk-aware bandits results from the previous section to provide a provably correct risk-aware MCTS algorithm for the ERM.
 We show that the results from Sec.~\ref{sec:bandits} can be recursively applied in the context of trees, hence, showing that our risk-aware MCTS algorithms enjoys similar convergence and polynomial concentration properties as those we proved in the context of risk-aware bandits.
 Finally, in Sec.~\ref{sec:experiments}, we provide a set of illustrative experiments comparing our method against relevant baselines.